paulinearcita/Twitter-Tweets-Topic-Modeling/README.md

 ## Goal
 * Generate topics from the tweets in the dataset.
-* Make word cloud and/or LDA Visualization (pyLDAvis) based on frequency of texts.
+* LDA Visualization (pyLDAvis) based on frequency of texts.
+* Create word cloud based on importance and frequency of texts.
 * Generate a graph and table of perplexity vs. number of topics.

 ## Dataset